The Arms Trade is Big Business

 The Grimmett Report also notes that,

-• Developing nations continue to be the primary focus of foreign arms sales activity by weapons suppliers.
+• Developing nations continue to be the primary focus of foreign arms sales activity by weapons suppliers though most arms are supplied by just 2 or 3 major suppliers.

-• Major purchases continue to be made by a select few developing nations in these regions, principally China and India in Asia, and Saudi Arabia in the Middle East.
+• Despite the global economic climate, major purchases continue to be made by a select few developing nations in these regions, principally India in Asia, and Saudi Arabia in the Middle East.

 • The strength of individual economies of a wide range of nations in the developing world continues to be a significant factor in the timing of many of their arms purchasing decisions.

-• Increases in the price of oil has been good for major oil producing states in funding their arms purchases, but has led to many oil consuming states deferring or curtailing new weapons purchases, sometimes opting for upgrades instead.
+• Increases in the price of oil, while an advantage for major oil producing states in funding their arms purchases, has, simultaneously, caused economic difficulties for many oil consuming states, contributing to their decisions to curtail or defer new weapons acquisitions.

-The top ten developing nation recipients of arms sales accounted for just under two-thirds of the total developing nations arms market between 2003 and 2006:
+Just ten developing nation recipients of arms sales accounted for 61% of the total developing nations arms market between 2004 and 2011:

 RankCountryAmount spentPercent of total